daanelson / motion_diffusion_model

 • License

 😵 Uh oh!
 This model can't be run on Replicate because it was built with a version of Cog or Python that is no longer supported.
 Consider opening an issue on the model's GitHub repository to see if it can be updated to use a recent version of Cog.
-If you need any help, please hop into our Discord channel or Contact us about it.
+If you need any help, please Contact us about it.

 Run time and cost